Raymond Cattell: Views on race and eugenics

 In 1997, Cattell was chosen by the American Psychological Association (APA) for its "Gold Medal Award for Lifetime Achievement in the Science of Psychology."
-Before the medal was presented, Mehler launched a publicity campaign against Cattell through his nonprofit foundation ISAR, accusing Cattell of being sympathetic to racist and fascist ideas.
+Before the medal was presented, Mehler launched a publicity campaign against Cattell through his nonprofit foundation Institute for the Study of Academic Racism, accusing Cattell of being sympathetic to racist and fascist ideas.
 Mehler claimed that "it is unconscionable to honor this man whose work helps to dignify the most destructive political ideas of the twentieth century".
 A blue-ribbon committee was convened by the APA to investigate the legitimacy of the charges.
 Before the committee reached a decision, Cattell issued an open letter to the committee saying "I believe in equal opportunity for all individuals, and I abhor racism and discrimination based on race.
 Any other belief would be antithetical to my life's work" and saying that "it is unfortunate that the APA announcement ... has brought misguided critics' statements a great deal of publicity."
 Cattell refused the award, withdrawing his name from consideration, and the committee was disbanded.
 Cattell died months later at the age of 92.

 In 1984, Cattell said that: "The only reasonable thing is to be noncommittal on the race question – that's not the central issue, and it would be a great mistake to be sidetracked into all the emotional upsets that go on in discussions of racial differences.
 We should be quite careful to dissociate eugenics from it – eugenics' real concern should be with individual differences."
 Richard L. Gorsuch (1997) wrote (in a letter to the American Psychological Foundation, para.
 4) that: "The charge of racism is 180 degrees off track.
 [Cattell] was the first one to challenge the racial bias in tests and to attempt to reduce that problem."